teisdbr/winlibrs-docs-test/faq.md

   * No, but to help prevent us from making an incorrect assumption we would encourage you to follow the NIBRS Requirements on that one.
 They limit it to 10, so to prevent us from interpreting that incorrectly it might be best for you to send us exactly what you would want to be passed to the FBI should you exceed that number.

 ____

+## Just What the Hecks is "Victim Was Offender"?
+The Relationship of "VO - Victim Was Offender" can be very confusing at first, but it's actually very simple.
+This relationship is used in Segment 52 to describe that the Victim and the Offender are the same person.
+This relationship *is not* intended to denote that the Victim was a Victim of an Offense they themselves committed - Although it could in cases where the a person commits an Offense that they are the Victim of (Like committing arson on their own property for Insurance Money).
+In reality, it more or less is an equals sign.

+Let's take the example of a Bar Fight.
+Two guys who don't know each other break out into a fight after drinking.
+Both men have committed a 13A - Aggravated Assault, and as such, we need to denote that the Victims and the Offenders we have in the Incident are the same people.
+At this point, many people don't think they should assign VO as the relationship, because how can one be the Victim of their own Aggravated Assault?

+If you're one of those people, there's two things to remember at this point:
+1. You can have multiple Segment 52's per Victim
+2. VO effectively means 'Self'.

+With that said, let's look at the Segments of this Incident:

+20 - First 13A Offense  - Relates to Victim 1
+20 - Second 13A Offense - Relates to Victim 2
+40 - Offender 1's Details
+40 - Offender 2's Details
+50 - Victim 1's Details
+50 - Victim 2's Details
+52 - 001001VO
+52 - 002002VO
+52 - 001002ST
+52 - 002001ST

+Using the four Segment 52's allows us to fully define everyone's involvement in this Incident.
+The first two are the VO's, and they point Victim 1 to Offender 1, and Victim 2 to Offender 2.
+With the relationship of VO, that tells us that these are actually the same people.
+The second two are ST's, and they point Victim 1 to Offender 2 and vise versa.
+This tells us that they didn't know each other.

+Now, normally, all Offenses that apply to a Victim apply to all Offenders that relate to that Victim.
+However VO is different, and will not apply our first Segment 20 to our Victime/Offender Number 1.
+Same goes for the second.

+So with those four segments we're able to infer that we've got two people that beat the snot out of each other.
+Our first Victim IS ALSO our first Offender, and the second the second.
+This is how Victim Was Offender should be used - to link a Victim Sequence Number to an Offender Sequence Number in order to denote that they are the same person, not that the Victim committed an Offense that they were the Victim of.

+___

 ## Flat Files and Troubleshooting